A toddler sits on clothes inside a laundry basket holding a pretend steering wheel while a grown-up pulls the basket toward a washing machine.

 • +Wait for your child to choose fast or slow before the next ride.

-• +Pause at each stop long enough for your child to give a clearer signal.
+• +Pause while holding the basket still long enough for your child to give a clearer signal.

-• +Add one extra stop on the same short route.
+• +Add one extra adult-controlled stop on the same short route.

 If it's not working